Battle of Barking Creek: Court martial

-The court martial of John Freeborn and Paddy Byrne at Bentley Priory, the headquarters of Fighter Command, was held in camera.
-In 2019, The National Archives released limited records, previously restricted, including the Operations Record Books of the relevant RAF Fighter Squadrons and certain court documents.
-The court martial transcript has not been released as of 2021 According to Bill Nasson in a 2009 publication, it is well known that Freeborn felt that his commanding officer, Sailor Malan, tried to evade responsibility for the attack.
-Malan testified for the prosecution against his pilots, stating that Freeborn had been irresponsible, impetuous and had not taken proper heed of vital communications.
+The court martial of John Freeborn and Paddy Byrne was heard in camera at Bentley Priory, the headquarters of Fighter Command.
+In 2019, The National Archives released some records, including the Operations Record Books of the fighter squadrons and certain court documents.
+The court martial transcript has not been released as of 2021 According to Bill Nasson in 2009, it is well known that Freeborn felt that Sailor Malan tried to evade responsibility for the attack.
+Malan gave evidence against his pilots, stating that Freeborn had been irresponsible, impetuous and had not taken proper heed of vital communications.
 During the trial, Freeborn's counsel, Sir Patrick Hastings, called Malan a bare-faced liar.